 Garlic lovers here's our dish!
-This Greek Yogurt Alfredo Pasta is light, creamy, healthy, and very garlicky!
+This Greek Yogurt Alfredo Pasta is light, creamy, healthy, and absolutely delicious!

 Another reason to love this sauce apart from the garlic is that it's one of the easiest and speediest you can make.
-So whenever you are looking for a real quick diner this alfredo pasta is a great option.
+So whenever you are looking for a real quick dinner this Alfredo pasta is a great option.

 Ingredients In Alfredo Sauce

-The ingredients for this sauce are Greek yogurt, plenty of cheese either Pecorino Romano or Parmesan cheese, a little olive oil, plenty of garlic, plus a tiny bit of butter to make the sauce even creamier.
+The ingredients for this sauce are Greek yogurt, Gruyere or Kefalotyri cheese, a little bit of olive oil, plenty of garlic, plus a tiny bit of butter to make the sauce even creamier.
 And don't forget to season with plenty of freshly ground pepper as it's a must over pasta dishes and especially this one!

 How To Make Greek Yogurt Alfredo Sauce